Peter Harrison (rugby union): First Overseas Rugby Tour to Zimbabwe by Woodhouse Grove

 Peter was passionate about giving his son, and the school his son attended the fun he had had in rugby.
 With his pal Tim Adams they set about raising £35,000 to send the school on its first tour in 1987 to Zimbabwe.
 The pinnacle of the fund raising was a Sportmen's Dinner where Max Boyce and a galaxy of English and Welsh International rugby players attended from both codes.
 After the success of Zimbabwe, Woodhouse Grove School has toured many rugby playing countries around the world.

 Fundraiser at Bradford and Bingley RFC

-Once retired from playing rugby at Bradford RFC Peter applied his fundraising skills at the newly formed Bradford and Bingley RFC.
-As Head of Marketing and Fundraising he managed to raise thousands of pounds for the Club with high-profile sponsorships such as JCT600.
-He loved raising funds so much that in later life he discovered another great love of his life – Volunteering Bradford.
+After retiring from playing rugby at Bradford RFC, Harrison joined the newly formed Bradford and Bingley RFC.
+As Head of Marketing and Fundraising, he secured sponsorships, including JCT600, and raised funds for the club.
+Later, he became involved with Volunteering Bradford.

 Fundraiser for Volunteering Bradford

-Volunteering Bradford set Peter's imagination alight as he saw it as such a worthwhile charity as it gave young people the opportunity to work in all types of industries, thus giving them a passion to make a difference.
+Harrison supported Volunteering Bradford, as the charity opened opportunities for the community to work in all types of industries, thus allowing volunteers to make a difference.